chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

   * the Stockport Troop and the 80th Regiment of Infantry were called out
   * the Riot Act was read and the military dispersed the crowd
 * 17-May, Macclesfield and Stockport annual training in the grounds of Capt Daintry, followed by other Troops later on
-* 11-Jul, orders recieved to hold the Regiment at readiness
+* 11-Jul, orders received to hold the Regiment at readiness
 * 15-Jul, warned to be full "as prepared prepared as possible"
-* 24-Jul, assination thread (against Col Sir John Leicester?) published by Saxton, an associate of Hunt
+* 24-Jul, assassination thread (against Col Sir John Leicester?) published by Saxton, an associate of Hunt
 * 2-Aug
   * meeting on St Peter's Field called
   * the meeting was pronounced illegal based on previous experience